-The RASC Light Pollution Abatement Award recognises organisations in Canada that have demonstrated leadership in the promotion of improved lighting practice through their activities in reducing glare, light trespass and artificial sky glow.The award will be given from time to time, as determined by the RASC LPA Committee, to organisations (business, government, institution or citizen groups) anywhere in Canada.
+The RASC Light Pollution Abatement Award recognizes organizations in Canada that have demonstrated leadership in the promotion of improved lighting practice through their activities in reducing glare, light trespass and artificial sky glow.The award will be given from time to time, as determined by the RASC LPA Committee, to organizations (business, government, institution or citizen groups) anywhere in Canada.

 |Year||Location & Acheivement|